UPcload/FitAnalytics-WebWidget-iOS/README.md

 <a name="wkwebview-warning"></a>__WARNING__

 **Since iOS 12.x update, when using WKWebView, all widget interactions are reliable only when the widget container WebView is connected to the view hierarchy.
 When the WebView is in a disconnected state (i.e. it has no superview) all HTTP requests inside it begin to fail/timeout silently.
-To avoid this issue, always keep the WebView connected in the hierarchy and hide it visually (by setting a zero-dimensions frame).
+To avoid this issue, always keep the WebView connected in the hierarchy and hide it visually (by setting the `hidden` property and the frame dimensions to zero).
 We are still looking into a better solution and/or workaround.**

 ## Methods